Common Problems

 - Nearby Service syncs with the database of nearby DCs and uses an external "Travel Time Service" to calculate travel times from DCs (potentially including traffic).

-- Inventory Table a replicated SQL database table partitioned by region which returns the inventory available for each item.
+- Inventory Table a replicated SQL database table which returns the inventory available for each item and DC.

 When a user makes a request to get availability for items A, B, and C from latitude X and longitude Y, here's what happens:

-- We make a request to the Nearby Service with the user's location X and Y.
+- The availability service fires a request to the Nearby Service with the user's location X and Y.

-- With the DCs available, we query our SQL database for the items A, B, and C with locations in those DCs.
+- With the DCs available, the availability service query our database with those DC IDs.

 - We sum up the results and return them to our client.